Jalawla: Healthcare

 As of 2005, Jalawla's medical facilities comprised Jalawla General Hospital, its adjoining health center, and various private clinics and pharmacies.
 The city hospital has regional importance, drawing patients from the surrounding towns of Saadiya, Qara Tepe, and Jabara because the medical facilities in those towns are smaller and do not have some of the medical specialties available at Jalawla's hospital.

 Mosques

 As of 2005 there were four mosques in Jalawla, one in each neighborhood.

 Parks

 Jalawla's steppe climate prevents natural forest growth (due to being south of the 300 mm annual rainfall line) and presents an obstacle to the creation of parks.
 The official city plan for Jalawla has designated space for parks, but due to the aftermath of the 1991 and 2003 wars they were negatively affected and as of 2005 much of the designated space was abandoned.

 Utilities

-As of 2005, the power plant capacity was 10 megawatts, with a per capita allocation of 0.33 watts per hour under normal conditions.
+As of 2005, the power plant capacity was 10 megawatts.
 The municipal water supply was noted to be insufficient as of 2005, with many residents having to get water from tank trucks at a steep price.
 Sewage is largely dumped in the Wadi al-Aswaj, which then drains into the Diyala.
 This poses health problems for local residents.